Try Hubstaff for 14 days

 Calculating billable hours can help determine employee workloads and manage efficiency.
 If this process is new to you, here’s what you should know about billable vs. non-billable time.

-The advantage of billing time to clients using set billing rates is that it gives your client a clear picture of how you spent your time and why it is worth their money.
+The advantage of billing time to clients with set billing rates is that it gives your client a clear picture of how you spent your time and why it is worth their money.
 Tracking hours you’re billing also ensures you will be paid for any overtime hours worked.

 Your client may ask that you to note what you’re billing for them.
 This provides further clarity for them, and while it can be more work for you, it is a way to demonstrate your process and progress to the client.